vknowable/connext-router-track/security.md

 (starting doc: https://connext.academy/routers/how-to-improve-router-security-by-p2p/)

-**include a blurb about why security is important for the router and also the network as a whole, eg: the better the collective security...**
+**include a blurb about why security is important for the router operator and also the network as a whole, eg: the better the collective security...**

+**include a blurb about Knowable's strategy, eg: we run our router assuming that our Router operator machine will be compromised"

 ***
 ## Unexpected Docker/UFW Interaction -- Securing the Router's API Endpoint